exonum/exonum-doc/src/get-started/install.md

     In future releases, Exonum will become more modular and will work as a standalone application.
 See [the roadmap](../roadmap.md) for more details.

-    > I guess we can update the version to the current one
-    > or just not mention it at all ("Currently, you need to...")
-    > I don't think it's good TV to say that
-    > we have not improved something for seven versions.

 ## Dependencies